-In 2007 the State Government introduced the The Local Government (Rules of Conduct) Regulations 2007 (Rules of Conduct) to provide a disciplinary framework to deal with individual misconduct by Elected Members.
-Previously, apart from prosecution, the only avenue for action in response to inappropriate behaviour was against the whole Council.
-The Regulations Rules of Conduct provide a mechanism to take action against individual Elected Members where they do not comply with the 'rules' or they contravene particular laws applying to them in legislation Acts and Regulations.
+The Local Government (Rules of Conduct) Regulations 2007 (Rules of Conduct) provide a disciplinary framework to deal with individual misconduct by Elected Members.
+The Rules of Conduct provide a mechanism to take action against individual Elected Members where they do not comply with the 'rules' or they contravene particular laws applying to them in legislation.

-The Regulations Rules of Conduct prescribe the following uniform rules of conduct for Elected Members in relation to:
+The Rules of Conduct prescribe uniform rules of conduct for Elected Members in relation to:

-- standards of general behaviour - use of confidential information - securing unauthorised personal advantages or advantaging/disadvantaging others es - misuse of local government resources - prohibition against involvement with the organisation - relations with employees - disclosing interests that may affect impartiality (not financial) - restricting receiptving, and disclosure of, certain gifts of a prescribed value.
+- standards of general behaviour - use of confidential information - securing personal advantage or advantaging/ disadvantaging others - misuse of local government resources - prohibition against involvement with the organisation - relations with employees - disclosing interests that may affect impartiality - receipt and disclosure of gifts of a prescribed value.

-These Rules of Conduct do not limit the provisions within the City's own adopted Code of Conduct, however, the Rules of Conduct, as specificed in the Regulations as well as the City's Standing Orders Local Law local law (relating to meeting procedures and conduct) are enforceable and disciplinary action can be taken for any breach.
+The Rules of Conduct do not limit the provisions within the City's Code of Conduct, however, the Rules of Conduct, the Regulations as well as the City's local law relating to meeting procedures are enforceable and disciplinary action can be taken for any breach.

-7.2.76 Confidentiality
+7.2.6 Confidentiality

-Local government business involves vast significant amounts of confidential information being supplied or maintained.
-This information could be about commercial matters, individuals eitizens and or businesses or legal issues.
-Both the Act, Regulations and the Rules of Conduct detail how general information and confidential information is to be treated, accessed and used by Elected Members and employees.
+Local government business involves significant amounts of confidential information being supplied or maintained.
+This information could be about commercial matters, individuals or businesses or legal issues.
+The Act, Regulations and the Rules of Conduct detail how general information and confidential information is to be treated, accessed and used by Elected Members and employees.